Mississippi River stirring up trouble for replica of Christopher Columbus' ship

 “It’s a challenge,” said Miguel Talegon, the boatswain on deck.
 “This is the first big river that we have done and the current is something to be watching all the time.”

 Dense fog pushed back the arrival of the Nao Santa Maria.
 It was originally supposed to arrive on Sunday, Feb.
-24. Instead, it arrived on Tuesday, Feb.
-26. Tug boats had to help pull the ship to the dock, alongside the USS Kidd, because of the river conditions.
+24. Instead, it arrived on Wednesday, Feb.
+27., opening the following day.
+Tug boats had to help pull the ship to the dock, alongside the USS Kidd, because of the river conditions.

 “Against the current we were going three knots.
 It was going to take us forever,” said Talegon.